Holacracy, the short version

 The soul-sucking modern workplace

-In today’s workplace, there is a protocol.
+In most of today’s workplaces, there is a protocol.
 There are rules.
 As an employee, you are expected to stick to the script.
 You operate the system as it was designed.
-In today’s workplace, there’s a hierarchy.
 If there’s a problem, you go to your manager.
 If she doesn’t have the answer, she goes to her manager.
-The plan comes from above.
+The plan comes from higher up in the hierarchy.

 - People get promoted up the hierarchy until they reach their level of incompetence